Confessionalization/Figure-1/README.md

 Each table charts all references to articles in which the term "confession" in the broad, metonymical sense can be found in the context of the medieval Middle East.

-When I detected an occurence of "confession" in the broad, metonymical sense that is used in a *different* context from the medieval Middle East, I did not add that occurence to the total count of occurences, but nevertheless kept a record of it in the table using the following marks:
+When I detected an occurence of "confession" in the broad, metonymical sense that is used in a *different* context from the medieval Middle East, I did not add that occurence to the total count of occurences for a given year, but nevertheless kept a record of it in the table using the following marks:

 🔴 An article citation preceded by a red dot represents an occurence of "confession" in a *modern* Middle Eastern context (e.g., the political-religious divide of the modern nation state of Lebanon).
-Such an occurence is not counted in the total occurences of "confession" for a given year.

 🟡 An article citation preceded by a yellow dot represents an occurence of "confession in a *non-Middle Eastern* context (e.g., the early Modern European divide between Protestants and Catholics).
-Such an occurence is not counted in the total occurences of "confession" for a given year.

-All occurences of "confession" in a more narrow, literal senses (e.g., as theological formulas functioning as 'confession of faith') were not counted here at all.
+All occurences of "confession" in narrow, literal senses (e.g., as theological formulas functioning as 'confessions of faith') were not counted  at all.

+---

 | **1.
 Zeitschrift der Deutschen Morgenländischen Gesellschaft**   ||||
 | ------------------------------------------------------- | ---------------- | --------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |